From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Introduction

 Optical resolution is fundamentally constrained by diffraction.
-This limits the ability to observe structures comparable to the wavelength of light divided by the numerical aperture of the imaging system.
-Super-resolution imaging has emerged as a transformative technique in disciplines ranging from biomedical \cite{Sahl2017, Schermelleh2019} and material sciences \cite{Pujals2019} to astronomy \cite{Starck2002, Bertero2009}, by circumventing this limit and revealing previously inaccessible structural details.
-Numerous applications rely specifically on imaging point-like or single-emitter sources.
-In biology, single-molecule localization microscopy enables nanoscale visualization of cellular structures \cite{Rust2006, Betzig2006, Balzarotti2017, Lelek2021, Fiolka2022, Testa2024}.
-Quantum physics leverages super-resolution for characterizing quantum dots \cite{Lidke2005} and precisely imaging cold atoms in optical lattices \cite{McDonald2019, Impertro2023}.
+This limits the ability to observe structures comparable to the wavelength of light divided by the numerical aperture of the imaging system, i.e., the famous Rayleigh resolution limit~\cite{Rayleigh1879}.
+Super-resolution imaging has emerged as a transformative technique in disciplines ranging from biomedical~\cite{Sahl2017, Schermelleh2019} and materials science~\cite{Pujals2019} to astronomy~\cite{Starck2002, Bertero2009}, by circumventing this limit and revealing previously inaccessible structural details.
+Numerous applications rely specifically on imaging point-like or single-emitter sources, respective to the resolution limit.
+In biology, single-molecule localization microscopy enables nanoscale visualization of cellular structures~\cite{Rust2006, Betzig2006, Balzarotti2017, Lelek2021, Fiolka2022, Testa2024}.
+Quantum physics leverages super-resolution for characterizing quantum dots~\cite{Lidke2005} and precisely imaging cold atoms in optical lattices~\cite{McDonald2019, Impertro2023}.
 Astronomy benefits through resolving individual stars and galaxies~\cite{Cava2017, Zhang2024}.

 Despite these successes, super-resolution methods require precise calibration and extensive knowledge of optical parameters.
-This requirement presents a substantial barrier, often involving laborious measurements, calibration data acquisition, and computationally expensive model retraining.
-Furthermore, practical applications frequently struggle with inhomogeneities and instabilities in imaging conditions, which further limit the versatility of existing algorithms.
+This requirement presents a substantial bottleneck, often involving laborious measurements, calibration data acquisition, and computationally expensive model retraining~\cite{Lelek2021, Aristov2018}.
+Furthermore, practical applications frequently struggle with inhomogeneities and instabilities in imaging conditions, which further limit the versatility of existing algorithms~\cite{Beckers1993, Guo2024, Qiu2025}.

-To address these fundamental challenges, we propose a novel deep-learning framework that is inherently device-agnostic, eliminating the need for calibration or prior system-specific information.
-Our method exploits numerically simulated data encompassing an unprecedented range of optical conditions, enabling extreme generalization and adaptability across different imaging setups.
-Once trained, the model delivers rapid and accurate super-resolution reconstructions directly from a single, diffraction-limited image frame.
+To address these fundamental challenges, we propose a strategy for the data-driven deep-learning frameworks that is inherently device-agnostic, eliminating the need for calibration or prior system-specific information.
+Our method exploits numerically simulated data encompassing a wide range of optical conditions, enabling extreme generalization and adaptability across different imaging setups.
+Once trained, the device-agnostic model delivers rapid and accurate super-resolution reconstructions directly from a single, diffraction-limited image.